BirkhoffG/jax-dataloader/README.md

 import jax_dataloader as jdl

 dataloader = jdl.DataLoader(
-    dataset, # Can be a jdl.Dataset or pytorch or huggingface dataset backend='jax', # Use 'jax' for loading data (also supports `pytorch`) batch_size=32, # Batch size
+    dataset, # Can be a jdl.Dataset or pytorch or huggingface or tensorflow dataset backend='jax', # Use 'jax' backend for loading data batch_size=32, # Batch size
-    shuffle=True, # Shuffle the dataloader every iteration drop_last=False, # Drop the last batch or not
+    shuffle=True, # Shuffle the dataloader every iteration or not drop_last=False, # Drop the last batch or not
 )